Attentive Temporal Pooling for Conformer-based Streaming Language Identification in Long-form Speech: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Benjamin Lee and Jonathan Shen for the help with Lingvo~\cite{shen2019lingvo} integration, and thank Pedro Moreno Mengibar, Di Li, Bhaskar Gurram, Sunha Ahn and Pavan Desikan for the helpful discussions.
+The authors thank Benjamin Lee and Jonathan Shen for their help with Lingvo~\cite{shen2019lingvo} integration, and Pedro Moreno Mengibar, Di Li, Bhaskar Gurram, Sunha Ahn, Pavan Desikan and the anonymous Odyssey reviewers for the helpful discussions.